SFA is committed to fostering an educational environment that promotes the highest level of learning and personal development of its students.

 If an instance arises in which you believe a faculty or staff member has not acted in accordance with this stated goal, there are different reporting routes to assist you in addressing your concerns.

 Complaints in which no process is prescribed in an official SFA policy, the following guidelines should be followed:

 The first step for resolving most conflicts is to contact the specific person or department most directly connected with the issue at hand.
-It may be helpful to review information on policies and processes that govern most student complaints.
+It may be helpful to review information on the Dean of Students Office policies and processes that govern most student complaints.